Tanz0rz/haxe-fmod/docs/guides/extension.md

 # fmod.com extension

 You can work straight from the FMOD docs.
-The `haxefmod for FMOD docs` browser extension adds a **Haxe** tab beside C, C++, C#, and JS on every function of the [FMOD API reference](https://www.fmod.com/docs/2.03/api/welcome.html).
+The `haxefmod for FMOD docs` browser extension adds a **Haxe** tab to every function of the [FMOD API reference](https://www.fmod.com/docs/2.03/api/welcome.html).
+The tab sits beside C, C++, C#, and JS.
 The tab shows the haxefmod method that wraps the function and its Haxe signature.
 Type definitions show the Haxe declaration, and guide examples show the Haxe version.
 Functions haxefmod does not expose say so and give the reason.

 Example: the Haxe tab on [`Studio::EventInstance::setParameterByName`](https://www.fmod.com/docs/2.03/api/studio-api-eventinstance.html#studio_eventinstance_setparameterbyname).